 The MSc programme combines a foundation in general linguistic-phonetic theory and method with extensive practical experience in analysis of forensic materials.

 The MSc has been designed in conjunction with one of the world's leading forensic speech laboratories, JP French Associates.
 The director of the laboratory, Professor Peter French, will deliver some of the taught components and will supervise some research projects.
-Students will also observe the working practices of the laboratory, as well as cognate institutions such as courts, on site visits.

 Visit Forensic Speech Science at the University of York for more information.

 STUDENTSHIPS: The Department offers two studentships, each to the value of £3,500 towards course fees, for students who have no other funding.
 Studentship applications are reviewed each year on 30th March.
 If you have any queries, please contact email@example.com or firstname.lastname@example.org.

 The MSc in Forensic Speech Science provides a comprehensive foundation in the aims, practices, and principles of speech analysis for forensic purposes.
 The course will: